Updated: May 7

 This means setting some strong boundaries for you around blocking your ex and keeping them blocked.
 Even when they create new, fake accounts.
 Or have their family or YOUR family try to reach out to you to get you back.
 Do.
 Not.
 Respond.
 Keep away.

 2. Keep Yourself Busy, Especially at Night.
 Busyness is not a coping skill we normally recommend, but in the case of distancing from a trauma bond, it is a necessity.
 Nighttime is the hardest for most people.
 When you feel lonely you’re the most vulnerable to going back.
 So surround yourself with people who care about you and tasks to do.

 Create a list of friends you can reach out to, even if it’s late.
 If you’re worried about burning one person out, reach out to a new person each time.
-If a list of friends is hard to come by, join our Facebook Group or other online supports, such as 12 Step Programs.
+If a list of friends is hard to come by, consider joining one of our Moving On Groups or other supportive spaces, such as 12 Step Programs.
 Other forms of busyness can include starting a project, doing art, learning a new skill, such as embroidery, volunteering for a cause you care about, and creating a vision board for your new version of life on Pinterest.

 3. Treat Your Body Right.
 In the first days after a breakup, it’s okay to say yes to the double bacon cheeseburger with mozzarella sticks and a chocolate shake.
 However, the way you treat your body directly affects your mood and emotional well-being.
 Don’t wait too long to return back to the healthy lifestyle habits that bring out the better in you.
 Set small goals for yourself at first...
 Make one healthy eating choice per day.
 Ten minutes of yoga.
 Go to bed early.
 This will help create an upward spiral that makes it easier to make better, healthier choices for yourself.